Digital Realty Trust (NYSE:DLR) Updates FY 2024 Earnings Guidance

-Digital Realty Trust (NYSE:DLR – Get Free Report) issued an update on its FY 2024 earnings guidance on Friday morning.
+Digital Realty Trust (NYSE:DLR – Get Free Report) updated its FY 2024 earnings guidance on Friday.
 The company provided EPS guidance of 6.600-6.750 for the period, compared to the consensus EPS estimate of 6.660.
 The company issued revenue guidance of $5.6 billion-$5.7 billion, compared to the consensus revenue estimate of $5.6 billion.

 Digital Realty Trust Trading Down 2.2 %